simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 I soon discovered he was also a cautious fellow.
 As I pedaled steadily in his wake, I was the recipient of regular updates from the road ahead.

-"Pothole" he would call, the pothole clear as day.
+"Pothole" he would call, the pothole clear as day.<br />

-"Car up ahead", he'd shout, the car coming towards us, clear as day.
+"Car up ahead", he'd shout, the car coming towards us, clear as day.<br />
 "Incline up ahead, 5 percent", the slope up ahead, clear as day.

 At each passing car he would stop dead on the verge and wave it past.
 Fair enough for the narrower roads, but when I say you could get a bus through that, I'm not joking.